Fast - Teichroeb Ancestry

 Children:

 ii.
-Katharina Bartsch 613 was born 25 November 1759 in Polish-Lithuanian Commonwealth, was baptized 21 November 1787 in Danzig, and died before 1801.
-Katharina married Jacob Wiens 26 December 1787 in Danzig.
+Katharina Bartsch 612 was born on 25 Nov 1759 in Polish-Lithuanian Commonwealth, was baptized on 21 Nov 1787 in Danzig, and died before 1801.
+Katharina married Jacob Wiens

 Michael Fehr has his family tree information on FamilyTreeDNA and he is an ancestor of Jacob Bartsch.
 In his tree he has identified the parents of Christina Philipsen.
 I have not been able to find hard evidence of this association.
 It requires further research.
 If Michael is correct then her father is an Erich Philipsen and her mother is an Brijtha Jacobsdr Alfvare.
 However, this data is from Finnish and Swedish records that may not related to the Christina Philipsen in the Danzig Church records.